-The Company accrued donations to the M5M Foundation of \$0.5 million and \$0.1 million in 2014 and 2015, respectively.
-The M5M Foundation, a non-profit organization formed in 2014, works to combat the epidemic of childhood malnutrition on a global scale.
-Several of the Company's directors and officers and their family members serve on the board of the M5M foundation, in non-compensatory positions, including:
+For the year ended December 31, 2014, the Company made cash donations of less than \$0.1 million.
+For the year ended December 31, 2015, the Company made cash donations of \$0.9 million, \$0.5 million of which was accrued at December 31, 2014, to the M5M Foundation, a 501(c)(3) charitable organization that works to combat the epidemic of childhood malnutrition on a global scale.
+Several of the Company's directors and officers and their family members serve on the board of the M5M Foundation, including: